Many homeschooling moms cry because they need hope for homeschooling a difficult child. A difficult child can bring the strongest mom to tears.

 A rebellious or prodigal child can cause a homeschooling mom to cry.

 It hurts when you have spent years pouring God’s truths into your children, and then you watch them turn away from it all.
 Often, when a child rebels, if as a parent we can work to win their heart back, they will turn around.
 Other times, however, you may do everything you can and should do as a parent, but they still walk away.

 This hurts because you see where they are headed, and the danger that is out there.
-The most important thing we can do at that point is PRAY for them!
+The most important thing we can do at that point is to pray for them!
 Cover them with your prayers for their protection, and trust God to care for them.
 He loves them even more than us, so we can trust them to His care.
 (See my ebook Praying Through Proverbs For Your Children.)

-It is so important to remember that God doesn’t measure our success as parents by how our children ultimately choose to respond to our teaching and influence.
+It is so important to remember that God doesn’t measure our success as parents by how our children choose to respond to our teaching and influence.
 He measures our success by our obedience to Him!
 If we have been faithful to teach and train our children according to God’s Word, we have been obedient, and that is the highest success.

-As I’ve said before “we need to WORK as though it all depends on us, and PRAY as though it all depends on God!”
+As I’ve said before “we need to work as though it all depends on us, and pray as though it all depends on God!”
 Do your part, and leave the results to God.

-Parenting is HARD, and homeschooling adds to that challenge.
+Parenting is hard, and homeschooling adds to that challenge.
 Tears are a normal part of it, and show that we care!
-If we weren’t passionate there would be no tears over the struggles with our kids.
+If we weren’t passionate there would be no tears over the homeschooling struggles with our kids.

 It’s when homeschool moms cry that we are drawn closer to God’s heart and that we learn to depend on Him.

 Take a look at the rest of the reasons homeschool moms cry below: